kyb483/CS-5103-Course-Project/README.md

 3. Type the command 'python3 Project_Code.py'

 Modifications:
-This program can take text  files and give the frequency of each uniqe word.
+This program can take text  files and give the frequency of each uniqe word, the Line Count and the Character Count.
 You have to change the name of the text file and make sure that file and this program are in the same directory.
-In addition, you must also change the name in line 28 to do the  testing on that file.

 Test Case